deislabs/bindle/docs/signing-spec.md

 ## The General Idea

-The basic idea of signing significant items is that by attaching a signature, we can provide tooling the ability to verify that certain facts about a bindle remain unchanged over time.
+The basic idea of signing significant items is that by attaching a signature, we can support tooling that has the ability to verify that certain facts about a bindle remain unchanged over time.

+Specifically, we want assurances of two things:

+1. That an invoice at a particular version has _exactly_ a particular set of parcels.
+2. That each parcel has _exactly_ the content that the signer intended.

 For example, by signing a parcel's hash, we can in effect certify that _an entity in possession of the signing key testifies that the parcel had this hash at the time in which the parcel was signed_.
 That is an important attestation when combined with a few other things (like key trust), because it provides a foundation for making assertions like this: